Jonathan Chait: Positions

-Chait usually writes about domestic politics and policy.
-Many of his writings are critiques of what he perceives to be illogical conservative positions.
-A self-described liberal hawk, he has written pieces critical of left-wing figures such as Naomi Klein and wrote a New Republic cover article condemning Delaware's tax haven policies.

-Chait was a supporter of the 2003 Invasion of Iraq.
-One year later, he drew considerable attention with his "Case for Bush Hatred," in which he defended his dislike not only of Bush's policies but also his personality and mannerisms.
+Chait supported the 2003 invasion of Iraq.
+In 2004, the Washington Post published his article "Case for Bush Hatred".

-Chait occasionally writes about sports, particularly stories involving his alma mater, the University of Michigan (A.B.
-1994) where he was a columnist for The Michigan Daily.
-He strongly criticized the editorial staff of The Detroit Free Press after a controversial article by Michael Rosenberg that alleged systematic infractions of NCAA rules by the university's football team under former head coach Rich Rodriguez.
-Chait suggested Rosenberg's editor should "lose his job" and referred to the investigation's methodology as "journalistic malpractice."
+While a student at the University of Michigan, Chait was a columnist for the The Michigan Daily.
+He criticized the editorial staff of the Detroit Free Press after it published an article by Michael Rosenberg that alleged systematic infractions of NCAA rules by the university's football team under former head coach Rich Rodriguez.
+Chait suggested Rosenberg's editor should "lose his job" and called the investigation's methodology "journalistic malpractice".

-On February 22, 2010, following an investigation stemming from allegations raised in Rosenberg's article, the university announced that the NCAA has found probable cause that the school committed five major violations, corroborating some of the allegations in Rosenberg's article.
-On May 24, 2010, the University of Michigan responded to the NCAA Notice of Allegations, stating in part, "the University is satisfied that the initial media reports were greatly exaggerated if not flatly incorrect."
-Chait then claimed Rosenberg's allegations that Rodriguez "operated a football sweatshop has been totally debunked."
+On February 22, 2010, after an investigation stemming from allegations raised in Rosenberg's article, the university announced that the NCAA had found probable cause that the school committed five major violations, corroborating some of the allegations in Rosenberg's article.
+On May 24, 2010, the University of Michigan responded to the NCAA Notice of Allegations, writing in part, "the University is satisfied that the initial media reports were greatly exaggerated if not flatly incorrect."
+Chait then claimed Rosenberg's allegation that Rodriguez "operated a football sweatshop has been totally debunked".

-On September 26, 2011, Chait wrote a column about John Mearsheimer's blurbs about Gilad Atzmon's book, The Wandering Who.
-In this column Chait admits that he had not read The Wandering Who.
-In the column Chait does not quote Mearsheimer's comments about the book, instead he cites passages in Atzmon's book which he regarded as characteristically antisemitic.